b0o/nvim-tree-preview.lua/README.md

   show_title = true, -- Whether to show the file name as the title of the preview window title_pos = 'top-left', -- top-left|top-center|top-right|bottom-left|bottom-center|bottom-right
   title_format = ' %s ',
-}
+  on_open = nil, -- fun(win: number, buf: number) called when the preview window is opened on_close = nil, -- fun() called when the preview window is closed }
 ```